Scott Walker blames young voters for GOP’s losses in Wisconsin, but offers few solutions for winning them back

 Walker, 55, serves as president of the Young America’s Foundation, a conservative group geared toward college students, which he promoted in his tweet.
 The group’s recent focus on its website and social media accounts has been promoting anti-trans speakers and highlighting campus protests against them.

 Polling data has shown that young voters boosted Democrats in the 2022, 2020 and 2018 elections.
-But while Walker was quick to blame cultural factors for driving young voters away from the GOP, he failed to mention his own party’s attempts to make it more difficult for college students to vote across the country, or their assault on the LGBTQ community, an issue that will likely alienate them from millions of potential voters for years to come.
+But while Walker was quick to blame cultural factors for driving young voters away from the GOP, he failed to mention his own party’s attempts to make it more difficult for college students to vote across the country, or their assault on the LGBTQ community, an issue that is likely to alienate them from millions of potential voters for years to come.

 Walker also declined to offer possible solutions for how the party might appeal to young voters by introducing policies that are aligned with the issues they support.